core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Version -24 to -25 ## {#sec-24-25}

 * Made RFC 5869 a normative reference.

+* Removed request to add a note in the "CoAP Option Numbers" registry.

 ## Version -23 to -24 ## {#sec-23-24}